 News as a Process

-During the last 4 years, I’ve helped around 350 IHECS‘s journo students, in Belgium, to think and act as entrepreneurs.
+During the last 10 years, I’ve trained about 3.500 journo students, freelancers and staff members, in Belgium, Franc, Switzerland and Morroco, to think and act as entrepreneurs.
 Entrepreneurs of their own career, with some digital litteracy, and more specifically, entrepreneurs of their own little pieces of work.
 Being able to embrace changes, setting up some strong conversationnal strategy and handling the whole process as much as possible, from the ideas (which are cheap) and early iterations, to the aftermath (selling it and backtracking it using comments and feedbacks).

 By the time, pitching to your peers appeared to be a very good exercice before pitching to your Editors or boss.
 Because if you’r not able to sell a strong « Why » to your Friends, Familly, Followers and Fools, there’s now way that strangers will buy it.
 So you definitely must admit to you have to think and act as the best VRP of your own work, IRL and online.